-Graduates of the Human Resources Management Major will:
+Graduates of the Human Resources Management program will be able to:

 - 1. Integrate Human Resources theories and concepts to determine the optimal strategic direction for an organization - 2.
 Apply concepts and theories of compensation to realistic organizational situations - Analyze a workplace situation and create a training/development program to meet the needs of the organization - 4.
-Evaluate an organization's staffing requirements and recommend methods for improvement - Apply employee and labor relations concepts and theories to organizational situations
+Evaluate an organization's staffing requirements and recommend methods for improvement - 5.
+Apply employee and labor relations concepts and theories to organizational situations